dvhb/dvhb-hybrid/docs/tutorial.rst

 Create an application
 ---------------------

-Generally Django project consist of few applications.
+Generally, Django project consists of a few applications.

-For instance we need to create a method `GET /users` which returns a list of users of the application.
+For instance, we need to create a `GET /users` method which returns a list of the application’s users.
-So create a `users` django application and place it as subpackage of `tutorial` package:
+So create a `users` django application and place it as a subpackage of the `tutorial` package:

 .. code-block:: shell

     $ mkdir tutorial/users
     $ django-admin startapp users tutorial/users

-Now we can declare `User` model in `users/models.py` by extending `django.contrib.auth.models.AbstractUser`:
+Now we can declare the `User` model in `users/models.py` by extending `django.contrib.auth.models.AbstractUser`:

 .. code-block:: python